fno2010/alto-multipart/specification.md

 # Protocol Errors

-TODO: We need to define new error type to indicate errors caused by the queried resources instead of the Multipart Query resource.
+TODO: Need to define new error type to indicate errors caused by the queried resources instead of the Multipart Query resource.